Jewelry Advice & How To's - Jewelry Tips

 Proper Storage of Vintage Jewelry

 The first step toward taking good care of your jewelry collection is proper storage.
 If you store your antique and vintage jewelry the right way, it will need minimal cleaning.
 Always store your pieces separately in zipped or closed bags.
 Velvet works great for this, as well as small zip-type baggies.
-Pieces with sterling silver elements will benefit greatly from airtight storage, because when exposed to air for long periods of time, sterling will tarnish due to a chemical reaction between sulfur compounds in the air and the silver.
+Pieces with sterling silver elements will benefit greatly from airtight storage because when exposed to air for long periods of time, sterling will tarnish due to a chemical reaction between sulfur compounds in the air and the silver.
 Do not stuff the bags together tightly, as many vintage pieces have delicate parts that may be bent easily.
 Storing your vintage pieces this way will also prevent scratches, which can de-value vintage jewelry.

 Wear Vintage Jewelry With Care

 If you buy vintage jewelry to wear, you should be very careful not to expose your jewelry to things like hairspray, perfume, and deodorants.
-Always put your jewelry on last, after spraying those types products.
+Always put your jewelry on last, after spraying these types of products.
 Don’t use perfume on areas where your jewelry will come in contact with your skin.
 Also, if you plan to use any household cleaners, or do any exercising, remove your vintage jewelry first, so it won’t get exposed to those chemicals or the excess salt from perspiration on your skin.

 Gently Clean Vintage Jewelry